Finch-API/finch-docs/docs/Product-Guides/Request-Forwarding.md

 ### Why Request Forwarding?

 For each supported integration, Finch provides a standardized set of API endpoints and data models.
-However, if you require additional information outside this standard model, Request Forwarding enables your application to read or write specific fields from provider-supported API endpoints.
+However, if you require additional information outside these standard models, Request Forwarding enables your application to read or write specific fields from provider-supported API endpoints.
 This supplements Finch's standardized endpoints and fields without you needing to handle the complexities of building and managing a separate integration yourself for accessing non-standardized fields.

 For example, consider a situation where Finch’s data model supports 95% of the fields your application needs.
 Instead of having to build a direct integration with the provider to get the other 5% of fields you need, you can look to Request Forwarding.
 After all, building and maintaining a single integration is the reason you chose Finch in the first place!
 With Request Forwarding, you can gain access to the other 5% of the data you need.